fhajji/vagrant-consul-nomad/README.md

 Now, we can drill down into the `docs` job.
-Your output will look different, because I've already experimented with multiple depolyments.
+Your output will look different, because I've already experimented with multiple deployments.
 I've kept the output un-edited to show a real-world example:

 ```bash